 You could've decided to deposit the maximum £25 and claimed a free £25 bet giving you £50 to bet with.
 This is how the free bet from Bet Victor works when you first register.

 Types of Free Bets

 There are a few different types of free bets with some bookies giving lots more smaller free bets but over a few weeks, each week you receive a certain free bet value after you've placed bets from using the previous weeks free bet.

-This type of free bet that bookies sometimes offer is useful to anyone that gets paid weekly with the PaddyPower free bet offer being split into multiple free bets.
+This type of free bet that bookies sometimes offer is useful to anyone that gets paid weekly with the PaddyPower new customer offer being split into multiple free bets.

 Understanding Free Bet Terms